UNCLASSIFIED (U)

 2 FAM 441.3 TRAVEL REQUESTS/WAIVERS FOR POSTS ON AUTHORIZED DEPARTURE/ORDERED DEPARTURE

 a.
-See 3 FAM 3770 regarding travel restrictions to a post where the United States is engaged in contingency operations, where operations are suspended, or where a post is on authorized departure or ordered departure.
-Generally, such travel is prohibited unless formally approved by the Under Secretary for Management (M) as described 3 FAM 3770.
-Posts that are designated as unaccompanied or partially unaccompanied posts may also have travel restrictions.
+See 3 FAM 3770 regarding travel restrictions to a post where the United States is engaged in contingency operations, where operations are suspended, where a post is on AD or OD.
+Generally, travel to such posts is prohibited unless formally approved by the Under Secretary for Management (M) as described in 3 FAM 3770.
+Posts that are designated as unaccompanied or partially unaccompanied posts may also have travel restrictions, and these restrictions will apply to posts while on restricted operations status.

 b.
 Information on procedures for requesting formal approval from M can be found in 3 FAM 3770.